The Singleton

 The Elder did not hesitate.

 "Keep feeding your model.
 It will reach proof before the deadline.
-Machines do one thing better than humans: they compile on schedule."
+Machines do exactly one thing better than we do: they compile on schedule."

 "Aion."

-"If that's what you named it.
+"If that is what you named it.
 Yes.
 Feed it.
 Let it finish.
-When it finishes, it will tell you, in a form you did not expect, what you already know."
+When it finishes, it will tell you, in a form you did not expect, the thing you already know."

 "That's a comforting statement."

-The Elder handed Jeff a second cup of tea.
-Outside the bay, beyond the copper mesh, a commercial for Afterlife cycled on a wall-mounted display, barely audible through the wall. *Leave the pain behind.*
+He handed Jeff a second cup of tea.
+Beyond the copper mesh, the wall-mounted display cycled its Afterlife commercial, barely audible through the cage. *Leave the pain behind.*

 ---

 He walked back out through the main concourse at 5:47 p.m.
-The teenage employee at Hot Topic was still on their phone.
-The dry fountain was occupied by four skateboarders who had ignored the sign and were skating anyway.
-The Santa Ana winds were blowing dust across the outdoor walkway.
-Jeff's dashboard came back online the moment he passed the Lululemon.
-His phone pinged with seven missed notifications.
+The teenager at Hot Topic was still on the phone.
+The dry fountain held four skateboarders who had ignored the sign and were skating the copper anyway.
+The Santa Ana winds dragged grit across the outdoor walkway.
+Jeff's dashboard came back online the moment he passed the dark Lululemon — the daemon's heartbeat flicking from gray to green — and his phone pinged with seven missed notifications.
 He looked at none of them.

-He sat in his car in the parking lot for a long time before starting the engine.
+He sat in his car a long time before starting the engine.

 "Yes."